capsule-console/capsule.d/docs/directives.md

 Reserves a given number of zero-initialized 8-bit bytes at the current location in memory.
-This directive is primarily intended to be used within a _bss_ section.
+This directive is primarily intended to be used within a _.bss_ section.

 ``` casm